callanspyfer/phpintegrations/README.md

 These examples highlight PHP integrations within WordPress.
 PHP allows clean, dynamic implementations that enhance the user experience and support long-term site growth.

-These snippets demonstrate the foundational framework to enhance WordPress themes in real-world environments.
+These examples demonstrate the foundational framework to enhance WordPress themes in real-world environments.